-7.2 Visitors and Volunteers
+7.2 Visitors

-All visitors and volunteers must sign in at the office, obtain and wear a visitor or a volunteer badge for safety and security reasons.
+All visitors must sign in at the office, obtain and wear a visitor or a volunteer badge for safety and security reasons.
 To ensure proper attention, visitors are required to make appointments with the staff they want to see prior to their arrival to the Academy, as it is not always possible to accommodate unscheduled visitors.